jimmyc018/The-Brewery-/readme.txt

 Any other notes you feel relevant for the evaluation of your solution:

 1) based on this implementation is based on assumptions in terms of mock data but can be based in real life application if it was implemented in a better way.
-2) during this implementation it got me thinking a lot of things that could be done in a different way where I keep continuously debugging my code every time I think something isn’t right or can be done simpler but match the requirement.
+2) during this implementation it got me thinking a lot of things that could be done in a different way where I keep continuously debugging my code every time I think something isnâ€™t right or can be done simpler but match the requirement.